hellocodeco/old-exist-api-docs/source/index.md

 # Introduction

 Welcome!
 So you want to take your Exist data and do interesting things with it.
 Great!
-For now, the API is private and can only be accessed by users.
+For now, the API can only be accessed by user accounts.
 [Sign up](https://exist.io) to give it a try.

-This is draft documentation for the official Exist API, currently also in beta.
+This is draft documentation for the official Exist API.
 Both the API and the docs are liable to change at any time, though we'll do our best to document changes here and keep the docs in sync with the API itself.

+**Everybody is welcome to use read-only endpoints and token-based authentication, but you must apply for access to an OAuth2 client for the ability to write data.**
-**This beta, read-only API release is intended as a way for developers to make use of their own data.** If you'd like to build a client that others can use, [get in touch](mailto:hello@exist.io?Subject=Exist OAuth2 API access) with details of your plans.
+If you'd like to build a client that others can use, [get in touch](mailto:hello@exist.io?Subject=Exist OAuth2 API access) with details of your plans.
-We'd love for you to help test the private beta of our OAuth2 write API.
+We'd love for you to help us get more into and out of Exist.

 # Getting started